-Our service this Sunday begins at 10:00 a.m.
-You can participate in person or connect with our community online via the live stream.
-The link is available here.
+Our Advent Sunday worship begins at 10:00 a.m.
+As with all our services you can participate in person or connect with our community online via the live stream.
+The link for this Sunday's Fourth Advent is available here.

 Our worship takes place at 10:00 a.m. on Sunday morning both in-person and online (via the SPPC YouTube Livestream button above).
 We invite you to join us each week as we continue to explore and follow the Word of God.
 Following the service, there is a fellowship time at the back of the sanctuary.